norival/theiaR/README.md

 # TheiaR: search, download and manage data from Theia

-The TheiaR package provides an efficient and clean interface to search, donwload and manage products from [Theia website](https://theia.cnes.fr/atdistrib/rocket/#/home).
+The TheiaR package provides an efficient and clean interface to search, download and manage products from [Theia website](https://theia.cnes.fr/atdistrib/rocket/#/home).

 ## Overview

-The basic functionnalities are (for now):
+The basic functionalities are (for now):

 - Search available tiles through Theia API
 - Download tiles resulting from a search